5 Reasons You Can’t Get Out Of Debt

 For a more in-depth guide to achieving your financial goals, you can consult our step-by-step guide here.

-Remember Sha Nacino’s story of going debt-free?
-She got buried in debt because she wasn’t paying attention to her spending, instead swiping her cards until they were maxed out.
+When you are not paying attention to your spending, it doesn’t take long before you have maxed out your credit.
 If you don’t track your spending, you don’t know where your money is going, which means it’s hard to find extra money in your budget you can use for debt repayments.

 Looking for easy ways to do this?
 Simply write down your expenses, maybe at the end of the day, or even throughout the day right as you’re spending, just make a note of it on your phone or through an app.
 If you want to take it to the next level, find a budgeting method that works for you.